Special Event Insurance

 Our analysis of special event insurance costs reveals that for small businesses, your industry has the biggest impact on your premium.
 Generally, insurance carriers charge higher risk industries higher premiums, while lower risk industries enjoy lower rates.

-For example, food and beverage professionals, such as caterers and restaurant owners, are exposed to more risks than construction contractors or advertising agencies.
+This is because food and beverage sales and consumption often lead to event incidents, such as accidental poisoning, allergic reactions, and alcohol-related issues.
 For example, an intoxicated guest at a class reunion hosted by a restaurant could cause accidental property damage.

 The graph below illustrates how your type of business affects what you'll pay for a special event insurance policy.